Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Treatments in one of the thermal spa towns in France during the Belle Epoque reclining at the Bagnoles de l'Orne thermal establishment during the Belle Epoque.
 Photographic postcard, ca. 1920.
 Wellcome Collection via CC BY 4.0

-Today, France ranks near the top of the class when it comes to wellness establishments, with more mineral springs than any other European country and more than 100 thermal establishments.
+Today, France ranks near the top of the class when it comes to wellness establishments, with many mineral springs and more than 100 thermal establishments.

 Spa accommodation in France